toliaqat/xenon-wiki/Synchronization-Internals.md

 While the node-group converges, it is possible that multiple node-group change events can occur, and sometimes even in the wrong order.
-So it is critical to only restart the Synchronization-task to restart itself only if the node-group change event it just received is actually newer.
-To detect this, the Synchronization task uses the membershipUpdateTimeMicros property that is an increasing number set through NodeGroupService and acts as a version number of the node-group change event.
+So it is critical to only restart the Synchronization-task if the node-group change event it just received is actually newer.
+To detect this, the Synchronization-task uses the **membershipUpdateTimeMicros** property that is an increasing number set through NodeGroupService and acts as a version number of the node-group change event.
 The SynchronizationTaskService stores the membershipUpdateTimeMicros that caused the task to trigger.
 Only if the incoming request is for a higher membershipUpdateTimeMicros, the task will get reset to RESTART sub-stage.